Efficient Learning of a Linear Dynamical System with Stability Guarantees: Numerical simulations

 The two subsequent examples showcase the statistical and computational properties of the reverse $I$-projection.

 \begin{example}[Spectral approximation quality] \upshape{ Select $m\in \{1,9,64\}$, and set $Q=I_{3m}$, $w_t\sim\mathcal N(0,I_{3m})$ and

 The eigenvalues of $Y$ are $0.9$ and $0.95\pm i\cdot 0.1$, where $i$ is the imaginary unit, and thus $\theta$ is almost unstable.
-Set now $T=25 \sqrt{m}$, and generate 250 independent state trajectories for which $\widehat{\theta}_T\notin \Theta$.
+Set now $T=25 \sqrt{m}$, and generate 250 independent state trajectories for which $\widehat{\theta}_T\notin \Theta$. { This is achieved by sampling an indefinite number of state trajectories and disregarding all those for which $\widehat{\theta}_T\in \Theta$.
+Sampling continues until 250 state trajectories with $\widehat{\theta}_T\notin \Theta$ have been found}.
 Next, compute $\mathcal P(\widehat\theta_T)$ approximately as described in Proposition~\ref{prop:numerical:comp} for $\delta=10^{-9}$.
 In addition, compute~$\Pi_\Theta(\widehat \theta_T)$ with respect to the Frobenius norm by using the approximate constraint generation (CG) method of~\textcite{ref:Boots:Nips} and the exact fast gradient (FG) method of~\textcite{ref:Gillis-19}.\footnote{\url{sites.google.com/site/nicolasgillis/code}} Figure~\ref{fig:learn:norm} shows that for $m=1$ all methods succeed in approximating~$\theta$ reasonably closely, with the FG method having a slight edge.
 However, from Figure~\ref{fig:learn:eig} it becomes apparent that $\mathcal P(\widehat\theta_T)$ approximates the eigenvalue spectrum of $\theta$ best.
 All of its eigenvalues reside within the complex unit circle and concentrate near the true spectrum of~$\theta$, which might be explained by the structure-preserving property of the reverse $I$-projection established in Corollary~\ref{cor:struc}.
 In contrast, the CG method often produces unstable estimators, and the FG method generates estimators that reside on the boundary of~$\Theta$.
 These observations are consistent with Figure~\ref{fig:m1}, which displays the empirical distribution of the spectral radii corresponding to the different estimators.
-Indeed, the histogram corresponding to the reverse $I$-projection is confined to $[0,1]$ and centered around~$\rho(\theta)$.
-The FG method, on the other hand, is designed to generate estimators with unit spectral radius, which could be undesirable in applications.
-In higher dimensions it is less likely that $\widehat{\theta}_T\notin \Theta$, but if this happens, then $\widehat{\theta}_T$ is likely to be close to the boundary of~$\Theta$, see Figure~\ref{fig:m9}.
-Thus, $\mathcal{P}(\widehat{\theta}_T)$ is more likely to have a spectral radius close to $1$.
+Indeed, the histogram corresponding to the reverse $I$-projection is confined to $[0,1]$ and centred around~$\rho(\theta)$.
+The FG method, on the other hand, is designed to generate estimators with unit spectral radius, which could, however, be undesirable in applications. {Our numerical experiments suggest that the event $\widehat{\theta}_T\notin \Theta$ becomes less likely in higher dimensions and that, if this event occurs,} then $\widehat{\theta}_T$ {concentrates near} the boundary of~$\Theta$, see Figure~\ref{fig:m9}.
+Thus, $\mathcal{P}(\widehat{\theta}_T)$ is more likely to have a spectral radius close to~$1$.
 This phenomenon is further accentuated for $m=64$, see Figure~\ref{fig:m64} in the appendix.